Ah, shelf corporations, the siren song of an easy path to an excellent business credit rating. But are they really?

 Beyond the cost of the shelf corporation, all the ancillary “services” are overpriced.
 You could spend $1,999 for a merchant account or, per Fundera, spend as little as $45 per month at one merchant account provider, with a $0.15 transaction fee.

-A registered agent is $135 yearly from WCS, and $350 from Wholesale Shelf Corporations.
+A registered agent is $135 yearly from WCS and $350 from Wholesale Shelf Corporations.
 But if you register a registered agent directly with Wyoming, the cost is $50 annually.

 Risk 3 — They Don’t Necessarily Work

-When instructing how to read reports, D&B says, “users get a unique view into the ownership and management changes of a company since the date it first began operations.
+When instructing how to read reports, D&B says, “Users get a unique view into the ownership and management changes of a company since the date it first began operations.
 Each time a management or ownership change occurs, the report receives a new present control date.

 Per D&B, buying a shelf LLC does no good because the corporation’s “aged” date is lost.
 It’s not actually considered an older company, and therefore the company name has no greater credibility than a newer one.